240 mm howitzer M1: Transport

 A pair of three-axle, six-wheeled transport wagons were developed – one for the cannon tube, and one for the carriage.
 These transport wagons were also used with the 8-inch gun.
 These were standardized as the M2 and M3.
 The M2 wagon carried the carriage and the M3 wagon carried the barrel and recoil system.
 This separate configuration required the use of the 20-ton M2 truck-mounted crane for setup.
 The crane also included a clam-shell bucket that was transported on a trailer and used to dig the recoil pit for the gun.
 It took about two hours to emplace the gun.

-The transport wagons were initially intended to be towed by the Mack NO 7 1/2-ton heavy truck.
-Because the truck was a wheeled vehicle, it had problems in soft ground such as mud due to its high ground pressure.
-The M6 High Speed Tractor, a tracked vehicle which was explicitly designed for towing the 8-inch gun and 240 mm howitzer was standardized in June 1943 but would not enter production until February 1944, so the Ordnance Department improvised in the meantime.
+The transport wagons were initially intended to be towed by the Mack NO 7 1/2-ton heavy truck, but it was found that the trucks had problems on soft ground due to their high ground pressure.
+The intended replacement was the tracked M6 tractor, which was explicitly designed for towing the 8-inch gun and 240 mm howitzer.
+This vehicle was standardized in June 1943, but did not enter production until February 1944, so the Ordnance Department improvised in the meantime.
 Surplus M3 Lee-based M31 and M32B1 tank recovery vehicles and M10A1 tank destroyers were quickly modified and tested.
 These proved to be satisfactory and were adopted for use as the M33, M34, and M35 Prime Movers, respectively.
 Likewise, the wheeled transport wagons loaded with the heavy gun components often became bogged down in soft ground, so the Ordnance Department developed the T17E1 carriage transport wagon with a pair of tracked bogies, and the T16E1 gun transport wagon with three medium tank bogies on each side.
 One 240 mm howitzer battalion was deployed to the Pacific in 1945 equipped with these carriages.